 Some believe the Universe is always talking to us through our dreams.
 It is one of the best ways to connect with this intuitive knowledge.
 This essential exercise directly enhances your awareness.
 The mind is like a garden, and lucid dreaming is planting nutrients into the soil.

 What About Emotion?

-Our emotions are like a river running through everything with think.
+Our emotions are like a river running through everything we think.
 Our feelings are the water, the fuel that can give you emotional energy.
-You’ll need “positive” vibes to help you face the obstacles to your gardening.
+You’ll need positive vibes to help you face the obstacles to your gardening.

 Even though you walk your path, you’ll benefit from a friend or, better yet, a tribe on your side.
 Our recommendation, seek people who accept you where you are.
 You don’t need critics to judge your path.
 Find other warriors of light that have overcome similar roadblocks.

-The mind is like a garden.
+Your mind is a garden.
 If you learn how to maintain it properly, it will yield a harvest of marvelous things.
 If you allow weeds to grow in your garden, you will not get what you desire.